 Be Like Teflon

-"Whether it’s around a kitchen table or from the pages of a book, hearing the voices of resilient women is like having the companionship of a sister or mother — tender and sustaining, like maha di dahl on a sodden wet day in Glasgow.
+"Whether it’s around a kitchen table or from the pages of a book, hearing the voices of resilient women is like having the companionship of a sister or mother — tender and sustaining, like maha di dhal on a sodden wet day in Glasgow.
 With that innate knowledge of measuring by eye, atta, chawal, mirch, comes the wisdom of a women’s experience, as she tells us to, ‘be like teflon, be like teflon, don’t let anything stick.’"
 Jasleen Kaur

-'Be Like Teflon' is a new book by Jasleen Kaur commissioned by curatorial company Panel for Glasgow Women's Library.
+'Be Like Teflon' is a new book by Jasleen Kaur commissioned by Panel for Glasgow Women's Library.
 In a collection of conversations between Jasleen and women of Indian heritage living in the UK, arise themes of labour, duty, sustenance and loss.
 Here we find a place for their histories, experience and strength.
 Through the simple act of listening, over a hot tava or plate of food, begin acts of solidarity and self-nourishment.

 This publication received support from Creative Scotland and was produced by Panel.
 It is co-published by Glasgow Women's Library and Dent-De-Leone.